 The Miraculous Memory Improving Wonders Of Having An Accountability Partner

-Sarah Peterson from Unsettle.org is my accountability partner.
-We write each other 3-4 times a week, sometimes more.
-We do this exchange for two purposes:
+Sarah Peterson from Unsettle.org used to be my accountability partner.
+For about a year, we wrote each other 3-4 times a week, sometimes more.
+We exchanged these shared “progress journals” for three purposes:

 1) To tell each other what we’ve been up to.
 This practice automatically helps us remember more of what we’ve been doing with our days.